 The second case involving incidents at Williamsville Suburban Nursing Home, lead to the arrest of 8 workers.
 The investigation took place over a seven-week period of time, and revealed that staff failed to use a mechanical lift assisted by two other caregivers to properly transfer residents to and from the bed—causing a great potential for nursing home falls and injury.
 The footage also showed that patients weren’t given insulin, weren’t treated for wounds on the skin, and weren’t checked for vital signs, or given range of motion exercises.
 The resident’s medical records were also falsified to conceal neglect.

 Maryland and Washington D.C. nursing home residents have the right to live in an environment filled with quality care that is free from neglect and abuse that can lead to injury or wrongful death.
 If you suspect that a loved or resident of a nursing facility is being neglected or abused, it is likely that other residents are being treated in a similar negligent or abusive manner.
 This can be a difficult and emotional experience, and you should speak with a qualified and knowledgeable nursing home abuse and negligence attorney to advise you on what actions to take.
-Contact our attorneys at Lebowitz and Mzhen, LLC today, for a free consultation.
+Contact our attorneys at Lebowitz and Mzhen Personal Injury Lawyers today, for a free consultation.

 22 Arrested Health Care Workers in NYS, WIVB.com, March 31, 2010

 Eight Charged in Case of Nursing Home Neglect, The Buffalo News.com, March 31, 2010